timdeschryver/timdeschryver.dev/content/blog/how-to-not-create-your-rxjs-observables/index.md

 You can play around with the code in this Blitz.

-<iframe src="https://stackblitz.com/edit/how-to-not-create-your-rxjs-observables?ctl=1&embed=1&file=index.ts" title="How to not create your RxJS observables demo"></iframe>
+<iframe src="https://stackblitz.com/edit/how-to-not-create-your-rxjs-observables?ctl=1&embed=1&file=index.ts" title="How to not create your RxJS observables demo" loading="lazy"></iframe>